kevinscaria/TarGEN/README.md

 Please let me know if there are any changes made.

-# μGEN : Multi-Step Human-Guided Synthetic Data Generation
+# LLMDataGen : A Simple Lightweight Method to Generate Synthetic Data using Large Language Models

 This is the official repository of the paper (URL)